hanisjuwaini/Case-Study-Cyclistic-Analysis/README.md

 ![image](https://github.com/hanisjuwaini/Case-Study-Cyclistic-Bike-Share-Analysis/assets/87611715/71520635-5010-40b4-9a24-fa100cbda5e2)

-The users are increasing from April up till July then decreases afterwards but still relatively higher than other months.
-Those months are in the Spring and Summer seasons which make sense for the high numbers as the weather is suitable for bike riding.
-Also, the peak months (June, July) are probably because of the school summer break, where more families or childrens are out to explore the urban destinations in a leisurely way.
+From April till July, there is an increase in users, which then declines but remains comparatively higher than previous months.
+Those months are in the Spring and Summer seasons which make sense for the high numbers given that the weather is favourable for bike riding.
+The school summer break might be another factor in the peak months (June and July), where more families and kids are out to explore leisurely.

-It's also can be seen that the casual users are prone to using the bikes on weekend, while annual members are mostly using the bike on weekdays.
-We could assume that the annual members are using the bike as their transportation to the workplace or school, while the casual members are using it for sightseeing purpose.
+It's also can be seen that the casual users are prone to using the bikes on weekend, while members are mostly using the bike on weekdays.
+We could assume that the members are using the bike to commute to their workplace or school, while the casual riders are using it for recreational purpose.

 ![image](https://github.com/hanisjuwaini/Case-Study-Cyclistic-Bike-Share-Analysis/assets/87611715/79890f9d-1ee9-4948-8bfe-5825f054427e)

 ![image](https://github.com/hanisjuwaini/Case-Study-Cyclistic-Bike-Share-Analysis/assets/87611715/b89ad155-fabb-42c7-922d-05465fdfa919)

-Based on the charts above, it is not surprising that annual members are spending less time on bike, with an average <15 mins daily, as I assumed that they are using it to commute to their workplace, which is accessible by bikes.
-While casual members are spending almost 2x more than annual for leisure purpose.
+Based on the charts above, it is not surprising that members are spending less time on bike, with an average of <15 mins daily, as I assumed that they are using it as their transportation to to their workplace which is accessible by bikes.
+While casual riders are spending almost 2x more than members for leisure purpose.

 ![image](https://github.com/hanisjuwaini/Case-Study-Cyclistic-Bike-Share-Analysis/assets/87611715/ad6672ce-990e-4cd6-9c62-a2c04edbfc7f)